Manage endpoint security in Microsoft Intune

 In addition to the policy rules, compliance policies support Actions for non-compliance.
 These actions are a time-ordered sequence of actions to apply to non-compliant devices.
 Actions include sending email or notifications to alert device users about non-compliance, remotely locking devices, or even retiring non-compliant devices and removing any company data that might be on it.

-When you integrate Intune with Azure AD conditional access policies to enforce compliance policies, Conditional access can use the compliance data to gate access to corporate resources for both managed devices, and from devices that you don't manage.
+When you integrate Intune Microsoft Entra Conditional Access policies to enforce compliance policies, Conditional access can use the compliance data to gate access to corporate resources for both managed devices, and from devices that you don't manage.

 Device compliance policies are one of several methods in Intune to configure settings on devices.
 When managing settings, it's important to understand what other methods are in use in your environment that can configure your devices, and to avoid conflicts.
 See Avoid policy conflicts later in this article.